BLOGS

 9. Complete Year-End Payroll Tax Reports

-By January 31 of each year, employers are required to issue to employees and file W-2s for the previous year.
+By January 31 of each year, employers are required to issue to employees and file W-2s for the previous year as part of year-end payroll reporting.
 For contractors, businesses should use 1099 forms.

 W-2s for each employee are typically completed via payroll software and show important information, including annual earnings, taxes withheld, and other information the employee needs to file their state and federal income tax returns.